Accessing the immigration system: Who can apply for a visa and who can’t

 - In New Zealand illegally – If you’re in New Zealand unlawfully, you can’t apply for a new visa as long as you’re here.
 But if you leave the country, this will “reset” the system for you: you’ll be allowed to apply for a new visa from overseas or, if you’re from a “visa waiver” country, you can return to New Zealand and apply for a visa and entry permission when you get here.

 - Past deportations – If you’ve ever been deported, whether from New Zealand or any other country, you’ll be barred from getting a visa or entry permission, either for a limited time or permanently, depending on why and when you were deported (for details of the length of the ban, see: “When could I be barred from getting any visa?” below).

 - Limited Visas – If you have a Limited Visa, you can’t apply for a different type of visa, whether before or after the Limited Visa expires.

 - Refugee claims – If you’re in New Zealand on a Temporary Visa and you make an unsuccessful claim for refugee status, you’ll then be barred from applying for a further visa of any kind.
 But, just as when you’re in New Zealand unlawfully because your visa has expired, you can “reset” the system by leaving New Zealand and apply for a visa from overseas.
-For information about refugee claims, see the chapter “Refugees”.
+For information about refugee claims, see: “Refugees”.